kotajacob/modget/README.md

 # modget

-A package manager for minecraft curseforge mods.
+Modget is a package manager for minecraft curseforge mods.
+It provides commands for searching, managing, and querying information about mods.
+Currently it is unreleased and in an early development state.
+The below commands are slowly being implemented.

 ## install